-Marginalized, poor women living in Uganda’s urban settlement and remote rural villages are first responders not only to the hunger, education and well-being of their children and family, but also to the impacts of climate concerns and the safety of their community.
+Marginalized, vulnerable women living in Uganda’s urban settlements and remote rural villages are first responders not only to the hunger, education and the well-being of their children and family, but also to the impacts of climate concerns and the health and safety of their community.

-The poorest of the poor women, for no fault of their own, suffer from abandonment, poor family planning, unstable housing and work opportunities, and lack of access to education and information, thus, the urgency to light the spark for the poor women of Uganda to build their confidence and see themselves at earners and contributors to their family and the betterment of their community.
-Through the capital of nano finace, along with skill development training, functional adult literacy education, and learning in family planning as a supportive environment with clear follow up, the women will develop an entrepreneurial mindset, which will be the key to emancipation and financial independence.
+WWK women are among the poorest billion people of the world for no fault of their own, and suffer from abandonment, poor family planning, unstable housing and work opportunities, and lack of access to education and information, thus, the urgency to light the spark to build their confidence and see themselves at earners and contributors to their family and the betterment of their community.
+Through the interest-free small capital, along with skill development training, functional adult literacy education, and learning in family planning as a supportive environment with clear follow up, the women will develop an entrepreneurial mindset, which will be the key to their emancipation and financial independence.